aldrinmartoq/brayatan/README.md

     $ cd linux/build
     $ time make -j 4

-Go and get some coffe: everything will be downloaded from internet, compiled and installed in your $HOME/local/brayatan folder.
+Go and get some coffe: everything will be downloaded, compiled and installed in your $HOME/local/brayatan folder.
 To build the sample01 source code, go to samples/sample01 and build it with brayatan-cc compiler:

     $ cd samples/sample01
-    $ brayatan-cc main.m
+    $ brayatan-cc main.m -o main
-    $ ./main.m
+    $ ./main